kureimoa/purescript-common-utils/README.md

-# Purescript Genops
+# Purescript Common Utils

-> Purescript module with utility functions for code generation
+> Purescript FFI for my commonly used npm modules and Node api

 ## Installation